 For God, ghost stories are anathema if taken seriously.
 So, this movie cannot be recommended in that context.
 On the other hand, one of the village fathers notices that the protagonist is longing to have his dead wife back.
 He admonishes him to stay away from soothsayers, mediums, and other superstitions that would only have him chase after shadows of his own creation.
 In the end, it becomes obvious his view is the true one.
 Even so, the vengeful ghost seems to win in the end and tragedy strikes again.
 This evil outcome is balanced by an idyllic view of the afterlife at the end, and some earlier references to God and Christianity.
 These contradictory references come to naught, however.
 This ultimately renders THE WOMAN IN BLACK unacceptable, abhorrent, and dangerous viewing for any audience.

+THE WOMAN IN BLACK is a ghost story starring Daniel Radcliffe, who played Harry Potter.
+Daniel plays Arthur, a failing lawyer in early 20th Century London.
+To keep his job, Arthur is sent to a remote village to liquidate a deceased woman’s estate.
+He learns the village is being haunted by the dead sister of the deceased woman.
+The ghost committed suicide after her young child drowned.
+Now, she’s taking revenge on the village’s children by luring them to their deaths.
+As Arthur explores the two women’s scary mansion, he tries to stop the deadly haunting.
 Despite some real scares and excellent cinematography, WOMAN IN BLACK is an inconsequential ghost story that will be forgotten easily.
 One villager warns the protagonist, Arthur, not to chase after occult superstitions, but Arthur doesn’t follow that advice.
 Also, the vengeful ghost wins in the end.
 This evil outcome is balanced by an idyllic view of the afterlife at the end, and some earlier references to God and Christianity.
 These contradictory references come to naught, however.
 This ultimately renders THE WOMAN IN BLACK unacceptable viewing for any audience.